neikei/ubuntu-workplace-setup/README.md

 Do you need Seafile? [y/N]: y
 Do you need Spotify? [y/N]: y
 Do you need zsh as default shell? [y/N]: y
+Do you want to remove ads and tracking? [y/N]: y
 ```

 ### Vagrantbox for testing